 Fried oysters with Southern Comfort BBQ sauce

-Flexible and accommodating, Fleet Landing has a number of large group tables that seat up to 12 people.
+Large parties are welcome and Fleet Landing is flexible and accommodating There are a number of large group tables that seat up to 12 people.
 Reservations are highly recommended, especially when the sun is out!
+You are literally on Charleston Harbor and the views are spectacular in any kind of weather.

-Does Fleet Landing have wheelchair access and a bathroom equipped for the disabled?
+Fleet Landing has a wheelchair access ramp at the entrance and a bathroom equipped for the disabled.
+The entrance and dining room are on one level.

 Unlike most of the restaurants in downtown Charleston, Fleet Landing has an on-site, free parking lot with about 30 spaces.
-There is also a parking garage just across the street, and we are located between two stops for the CARTA Trolley (at Waterfront Park and at Cumberland Street).
+There is also a parking garage just across the street, and we are located between two stops for the CARTA Trolley. (at Waterfront Park and at Cumberland Street.)
+One can easily pull up to the front entrance, drop off the passengers then park in the front parking lot, go to the city multi deck garage across the street or find a metered spot on the street.
+Easy.

 FLEET LANDING GALLERY